Positive traits of a teenager: what young people need to succeed

 Here are the essential personality traits that will give your teen the edge to succeed in life, and tips on how to help with their development.

 How effective is your teen at bouncing back?
 Resilience is an important teenage personality trait because it means a person can cope with failure.
-Rather than wallowing in self-pity when something doesn’t go to plan, a resilient person will dust themselves off and try again.
+Rather than giving up or fixating on self-pity when something doesn’t go to plan, a resilient person will dust themselves off and try again.

 Resilient people are more likely to take risks or face challenges because they know if they fail, they’ll be able to cope with the consequences and move forward.
 Having the courage to take risks can make exceptional businesspeople.
 The important thing is to remember to learn from mistakes or failures, so they are not repeated.